ruby2d/ruby2d.com/_pages/learn/windows.md

 1. Go to [RubyInstaller download page](https://rubyinstaller.org/downloads) and download the latest Ruby+Devkit 64-bit release (the one with `x64` in the name).

 2. Run the installer (leaving the default options is fine).
-When finished installing, keep the "Run 'ridk install'" option selected to install MSYS2 and the development toolchain.
+When finished installing, keep the `Run 'ridk install'` option selected to install MSYS2 and the development toolchain.

 3. When prompted for "Which components shall be installed", just press "enter" to install all of them.
 When finished installing, press "enter" again to quit.